The Challenge of Modern Terrorism (11245.1)

 |2022||UC - Canberra, Bruce||Winter Term||30 May 2022||On-Campus||Prof Peter Leahy|

 Given the contemporary nature of this unit there is no prescribed text.
 Students are to complete the reading set for each lecture and tutorial (available on the Unit Canvas site) and remain up to date with current affairs by reading newspapers, journals and web sites which cover matters relating to terrorism.
-As a minimum, students are to view the essential videos for each week and complete the essential readings and tasks before each online lecture or tutorial.
+As a minimum, students are to view the essential videos for each week and complete the essential readings and tasks before each lecture or tutorial.
 Students should pay attention to Canvas for any additional contemporary readings for each lecture.

 Submission of assessment items